aksalj/keenDoc/source/index.md

----
-title: API Reference

-language_tabs:
-  - shell
-  - ruby
-  - python

-toc_footers:
-  - <a href='#'>Sign Up for a Developer Key</a>
-  - <a href='http://github.com/tripit/slate'>Documentation Powered by Slate</a>

-includes:
-  - errors

-search: true
----

 # Introduction

 Welcome to the Kittn API!
 You can use our API to access Kittn API endpoints, which can get information on various cats, kittens, and breeds in our database.